rdpoor/jsmn/README.md

 jsmn (pronounced like 'jasmine') is a minimalistic JSON parser in C.  It can be easily integrated into resource-limited or embedded projects.
-This version is based on[Serge Zaitsev's original single-file jsmn.h](https://github.com/zserge/jsmn) with several key differences:
+This version is based on [Serge Zaitsev's original single-file jsmn.h](https://github.com/zserge/jsmn) with several key differences:
 * jsmn is split into two files, jsmn.h and jsmn.c for ease of integration into workflows that need a two-file layout.
 * Each parsed token carries a pointer and a length field to its underlying JSON